Paul Milgrom: Academic career

 Milgrom assumed a teaching position at the Kellogg School of Management at Northwestern University where he served from 1979 to 1983.
-Milgrom was part of a group of professors including future Nobel laureate Roger Myerson, Robert B. Wilson, Bengt Holmstrom, Nancy Stokey, Robert J. Weber, John Roberts and Mark Satterthwaite that helped to bring game theory and information economics to bear on a wide range of problems in economics such as pricing, auctions, financial markets, and industrial organization.
+At Northwestern, Milgrom was part of a group of professors including future Nobel laureates Roger Myerson and Bengt Holmstrom, along with Nancy Stokey, Robert J. Weber, John Roberts and Mark Satterthwaite that helped to bring game theory and information economics to bear on a wide range of problems in economics such as pricing, auctions, financial markets, and industrial organization.

 Weber recounted his collaboration with Milgrom.
 During what was supposed to be a brief meeting to ponder a problem faced by Weber, Milgrom had a key insight.
 Weber wrote, "And there, in a matter of a few minutes, was the heart of our first two joint papers."

 From 1982 to 1987, Milgrom was a professor of economics and management at Yale University.
 In 1987, Milgrom returned as an economics professor to his alma mater, Stanford University, where he is currently the Shirley and Leonard Ely Professor of Humanities and Sciences in the Department of Economics.

 Milgrom held editorial positions at the American Economic Review, Econometrica and the Journal of Economic Theory.
 He became a Fellow of the Econometric Society in 1984, and the American Academy of Arts and Sciences in 1992.
 In 1996, he gave the Nobel memorial lecture honoring the laureate William Vickrey, who had died three days after the Nobel prize announcement.
 In 2006, Milgrom was elected to the National Academy of Sciences.